How to Safely Thaw Frozen Pipes: Step-by-Step Guide & Prevention

 If non-invasive methods fail after several hours, you may need to carefully cut a small access panel in the drywall to reach the pipe directly.
 A helpful tip: place a cookie sheet behind the pipe to reflect heat and protect the wall from heat damage.

-Learn more about winter plumbing protection before cold weather hits next year.
+For a complete seasonal plan, review our winter plumbing tips before cold weather hits next year.

 Pipes Under the House (Crawl Spaces)